jiyer-nmdp/web-cibmtr-reporting-old/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.6.

+This application registers hematopoietic cell transplant (HCT) or cellular-therapy (CT) recipients to the Center for International Blood and Marrow Transplant Research (CIBMTR) for outcomes research.
+CIBMTR will match this patient to its own patient records.
+If none are found, a new CIBMTR Research ID (CRID) is created and assigned to the patient, and the CRID is displayed in the app.
+This application will also display acute GVHD data that have been entered into GVHD flowsheets.

 ## Build and Run on Docker

 To build this application as a docker image, first ensure Docker is installed on your machine (https://www.docker.com/).
 The image can be built by executing: